dan-v/awslambdaproxy/README.md

 1. Copy `awslambdaproxy` binary to a publicly accessible linux host (e.g. EC2 instance).
 You will need to open the following ports on this host:

     * Port 8080 - this port listens for user proxy connections and needs to only be opened to whatever your external IP address is where you plan to browse the web.
-Alternatively on OSX, I use [Secure Pipes](https://www.opoet.com/pyro/) to setup a SSH tunnel with port 8080 forwarded to localhost.
-This allows port 8080 to remain unexposed and instead relies on SSH being exposed.
     * Port 8081 - this port listens for tunnel connections from executing Lambda functions and needs to be opened to the world. <b>This is a security concern and will be locked down in the future.</b>

 2. On publicly accessible host, run `awslambdaproxy`.
 You'll need to ensure AWS access key and secret key environment variables are defined.
 For now, this access key should have AdministratorAccess.